teaching-on-testbeds/k8s-ml/deploy_k8s/index.md

 flask-test-service   NodePort    192.168.153.237   <none>        6000:32000/TCP   2m20s   app=flask-test-app
 kubernetes           ClusterIP   192.168.128.1     <none>        443/TCP         3d21h   <none>
 ```
-The port shows as 6000:32000/TCP which means the service is running inside the cluster on port 6000 and is binded to port 32000 of our nodes.
+The port shows as 6000:32000/TCP which means the service is running inside the cluster on port 6000 and is bound to port 32000 on the nodes.

-Run the below mentioned command in the same terminal:
+Get the URL of the service - run

 ``` shell
 echo http://$(curl -s ipinfo.io/ip):32000
 ```

-copy the output of the previous command, open your browser and paste the same, you will see that your app is up and running there.
+copy and paste this URL into your browser's address bar, and verify that your app is up and running there.

-To test the load on the deployment we will use siege.
-Siege is a command-line tool used to test and analyze the performance of web servers.
+To test the load on the deployment we will use `siege, a command-line tool used to test and analyze the performance of web servers.
 It can generate a significant amount of traffic to test the response of a web server under load.

-Install siege in your system
+Install siege on node-0:

 ```shell
 sudo apt-get install siege